FLORIN

 So

-the white men brought the shame ere long
+brought the shame ere long

-To stifle the sob in my throat
+the sob in my throat thereby.

 They

-would not leave me for my dull
+me for my dull

 Wet

-eyes! = it was too merciful
+was too merciful

 105